microbit-foundation/python-editor-v3/README.md

-# Development version of the next micro:bit Python editor
+# Alpha version of the micro:bit Python editor

 _This project is an alpha version of the next major version of the editor.
 The currently supported micro:bit Python editor is available at https://python.microbit.org/ and its source code can be found in GitHub at https://github.com/bbcmicrobit/PythonEditor._

 This project is a web-based code editor that targets the [MicroPython](https://micropython.org) version of the [Python programming language](http://python.org/).

 Code written with this editor is expected to run on the [BBC micro:bit device](https://microbit.org).

+You can try out the alpha at https://python.microbit.org/v/alpha.

 ## Developing the editor